5 Steps in Paying the College Tuition Bill

 The agreed amount is usually the annual amount based on the college’s cost of attendance.
 The loan funds disbursed will be based on the college’s academic structure.
 The disbursement amount could be semester, tri-semester, or quarterly.

-Any remaining money would be sent to the student and can be used for books and other expenses.
+Any remaining money would be sent to the student and could be used for books and other expenses.
 You can decline any extra money.
 Remember, this is a loan and will need to be paid back.
-If you don’t need it, don’t take it.
 Typically, there is a 120-day window after the loan is disbursed, during which you can return a portion of the loan amount.

 Your loans will usually be received at least ten days before classes start.
-This timing depends on when the student or parent signs the promissory note and entrance training.
-We recommend you contact your college’s financial aid office to confirm this disbursement.
-Some schools may withhold some funds to verify that the student is actually making academic progress.
+This timing depends on when the student or parent signs the promissory note and the entrance training.
+We recommend you contact the college’s financial aid office to confirm this disbursement.
+Some schools may withhold some funds to verify that the student is making academic progress.

 Paying with Savings

 Most colleges offer various payment plans that help families pay the bill over the current semester or school year.
 These plans are sometimes offered through a third party, and some additional fees may be applied.
-This payment method could be a great option for a family’s cash flow.
+This payment method could be an excellent option for a family’s cash flow.

 Some students and parents have college savings accounts, which could be another method of paying the bill.
 If you are using 529 college savings plan money, remember that it is limited to qualified expenses.
 The 529 plan qualified expenses include tuition, fees, room, board, books, and supplies directly related to the courses.

 Often overlooked is the proper use of the American Opportunity Credit.
 This tax credit per student can be as much as $2,500 per year.
 This educational tax credit is only available for the first four years of college.
-Families need to remember that the tax years and school years do not match.
-The sequence of how a person is paying their tuition could impact the proper use of the American Opportunity Credit.
+Families need to remember that the tax year and the school year do not align.
+The sequence of how a person pays their tuition could impact the proper use of the American Opportunity Credit.

 Funding Financial Shortfalls

-If you have questions about your final college bill, call your college’s Student Financial Aid Office or Bursar for help.
+If you have questions about your final college bill, contact the College’s Student Financial Aid Office or the Bursar for help.
 Families can also get guidance from a College Funding & Student Loan Advisor (CFSLA).
 A CFSLA advisor has been trained in College Funding and Student loan repayment and is an expert in this area.
 The PayForED website has a list of advisors by state.

 Paying Tuition Summary